bjornm/libvorbis-js/README.md

  * Create utility methods to make it easier to work with the library
  * Add missing methods to post.js if it makes sense
  * Make it go faster
- * Make it use TypedArrays, Blobs or other suitable HTML5 data types
+ * Make it use AudioBuffers, Float32Arrays, Blobs or other suitable HTML5 data types

 Contributions are very welcome!